MegEngine/MegEngine/src/jit/README.md

 the main detection logic is in function *Fusion::Impl::on_opr*.
 Compared to nnvm fusion, our fusion logic can fuse more operators into one fusion kernel.

-For now , JIT just support CUDA, but it has reserved interface to extend other platforms.
+For now, JIT just support CUDA, but it has reserved interface to extend other platforms.

 ## How to enable JIT